armanisadeghi/matrx-chrome/README.md

-# HTML Extractor Chrome Extension
+# Matrx Chrome Extension

-A Chrome extension that extracts HTML content from web pages and stores it in a Supabase database.
+A Chrome extension for the Matrx platform that extracts web content and stores it in a Supabase database with real-time backend integration.

 ## Features

-- 🚀 **One-click HTML extraction** from any web page
+- 🚀 **One-click content extraction** from any web page
 - 🗄️ **Supabase integration** for cloud storage
 - 🎨 **Clean, modern UI** with intuitive controls
 - 🔧 **Easy configuration** through settings page
 - 📱 **Context menu** for quick access
 - 🔒 **Secure storage** of credentials in Chrome sync
 - 👤 **User tracking** with configurable user ID
+- ⚡ **Real-time communication** with Python backend via Socket.IO

 ## Installation